zzjin/basestrap/ReadMe.md

 # BaseStrap
 normalize & pretty set basic html tags

 ## Why
+A bit more over normalize AND A much less of boostrap!
+Kkeep small but given html tags moden lokks!
+Only ~4K size(minfied&gziped)

 ## Use
 just inlcude precomplied css in your html